jeka-dev/jeka/docs/reference-guide/execution-engine-setup.md

 ## Customization

-For any reasons, we might like to use different location than the standard ones for _Jeka User Home_ and _Jeka Cache_.
+For any reasons, we might use different location than the standard ones for _Jeka User Home_ and _Jeka Cache_.

 We can change the location using following OS environment variable :